GenVC: Self-Supervised Zero-Shot Voice Conversion: GenVC

 \subsection{Training and Inference}

-During training, as shown in Figure \ref{fig:genvc}, both the audio prompt and the audio clip are randomly segmented from the same source utterance.
+During training, as shown in Figure \ref{fig:genvc}, both the audio prompt and the audio clip are extracted from the same source utterance using random start points and segment lengths.
+Phonetic and acoustic tokens are derived from the audio clip.
 Typically, the linguistic content of the audio prompt differs from that of the audio clip.
 This setup allows the Perceiver encoder to capture acoustic attributes that are not represented by the linguistic tokens.
 Additionally, it facilitates the disentanglement of linguistic content from speaker-specific information in the input audio clip.
-As a result, the encoder effectively learns to extract both acoustic environment characteristics and speaker-specific representations from the audio prompt.
-Notably, this approach eliminates the need for supervision from an external speaker embedding model, which is a common feature of traditional zero-shot VC methods.
-Meanwhile, phonetic and acoustic tokens are derived from the audio clip, and the input sequence to the LM is structured as follows:
+As a result, the encoder effectively learns to extract both acoustic characteristics and speaker-specific representations from the audio prompt.
+This approach eliminates the need for supervision from an external speaker embedding model, which is a common feature of traditional zero-shot VC methods.

-During inference, a significant portion of the model can be omitted, including the decoder of the phonetic tokenizer, the entire acoustic tokenizer, and the discriminator.
+During inference, auxiliary components can be omitted, such as the phonetic tokenizer decoder, the entire acoustic tokenizer, and the discriminator.
 The inference process, given a source utterance $\textbf{Audio}_{\text{src}}$ and a target utterance $\textbf{Audio}_{\text{tgt}}$ specifying the target voice, proceeds as follows:

 \begin{itemize} \item \textbf{Style Embedding Extraction}: Treat $\textbf{Audio}_{\text{tgt}}$ as the audio prompt.
 Acoustic features are extracted from the target audio and processed using the Perceiver encoder to obtain the corresponding conditioned style embeddings. \item \textbf{Phonetic Token Extraction}: Phonetic features are extracted from $\textbf{Audio}_{\text{src}}$ using the SSL model.
 These features are then converted into phonetic tokens using the phonetic tokenizer. \item \textbf{Acoustic Token Prediction}: The style embeddings and phonetic tokens are fed as input to the backbone LM, which autoregressively predicts the acoustic token sequence until the end token $\mathbf{a}_e$ is generated. \item \textbf{Waveform Reconstruction}: The latent representations from the final hidden layer of the LM are passed to the HiFiGAN vocoder to reconstruct the converted audio waveform. \end{itemize}